Skip to main content

 MonARCH (Monash Advanced Research Computing Hybrid) is the next-generation HPC/HTC Cluster, designed from the ground up to address the emergent and future needs of the Monash HPC community.

-A key feature of MonARCH is that it is provisioned through R@CMon, the Research Cloud @ Monash facility.
 Through the use of advanced cloud technology, MonARCH is able to configure and grow dynamically.
 As with any HPC cluster, MonARCH presents a single point-of-access to computational researchers to run calculations on its constituent servers.

 MonARCH aims to continually develop over time.
 Currently, it consists of the following servers